 The weather finally chilled out and we decided to go out apple-picking and pumpkining.
 Ever since we got the new horseless carriage, we've been aching to go on drives.
 Let me tell you something, sir: Massachusetts's North Shore is a beautiful place, that's for shore.
 Ha!

 Also seen at Russell Farm: A mini hoss, a regular-sized hoss, 4 Charlie Browns (goats), lambs (no lions), a few rabbits, a quite large turkey, and chickens with Large Talons.
-However, we looked and looked and so no sign of Russell!
-Russell has quite the reputation for shirking, and it was only noonish, so I'm sure he was just barely crawling out of bed to begin his 6-hour piano practicing.

 After admiring the animals, we took a hayride, which I had never done.
 It was enjoyable, although "hayride" is a bit of a misnomer, it's more of a ride in a wagon and you sit on a bale of hay while the kids on the wagon take pictures of you.
 It pretty much just cruised around the orchard.
 We weren't allowed to pick apples, because they had already mostly been picked, although I did see some major dabstances left behind on the trees.
 I think it funny that I used to HATE picking apples, especially at the Church Welfare farms (not nearly as much as I hated picking cherries, especially in the Goodwin's backyard), but now I was bummed that I couldn't pick apples.